Everything in your business is connected. Everything that happens has an effect on at least one other thing, positively or negatively.

 Don’t Blame The People, Change The System

 If pick lists are printed every hour and pickers are told to finish the list before dropping-off, then that’s what they’ll do.
 Even if they are told not to, they are steered that way just by having a list – you don’t go shopping and return home three times partway through your shopping list.
-Whether it’s intended or not, the system is governing their behaviour.
+Whether it’s intended or not, the system is governing their behavior.

 When a system exists, even if it’s not perfect, it feels uncomfortable to start changing it.
 What should you change?
 How do you know that the change will be for the better?
 The simple answer is that you don’t, and you might not even be the right person to figure it out.
 The pickers, packers, and other workers are much closer to what happens on the ground.
 They are better placed to think up ideas, and consider what the subtle effects might be.
 Let them loose on the problem, and be creative with their ideas.